StanClark/Portfolio/README.md

 Done in Python

 ## Moss Project
 This was done during my studies at the University of Edinburgh.
 The project focused on simulating the buying and selling of farm land within a flooding area in terms of short vs long term financial planning and the effects of different intervention in these scenarios.
+This was part of a group project where I took on the coding and technical descriptions in the document

 Done in Netlogo